-Why did the incident happen? □ Other:
+Why did the incident happen?

-□ Unguarded hazard □ Safety device is defective □ Tool or equipment defective □ Workstation layout is hazardous □ Unsafe lighting □ Unsafe ventilation □ Lack of needed personal protective equipment □ Lack of appropriate equipment/tools □ No training or insufficient training
+□ Unguarded hazard □ Other:

+□ Safety device is defective

+□ Tool or equipment defective

+□ Workstation layout is hazardous

+☐ Unsafe lighting

+□ Unsafe ventilation

+☐ Lack of needed personal protective equipment

+☐ Lack of appropriate equipment/tools

+□ No training or insufficient training

-What changes do you suggest preventing this incident/ near miss fro m happening again?
+What changes do you suggest preventing this incident near miss from happening again?

-Stop this activity □ Other: □ Redesign school area □ Train/ enforce policy
+□ Stop this activity □ Other:

+□ Redesign school area other.

+☐ Train/ enforce policy

+= 11 and emotec policy

 Your Signature: Date:

+For oducinistrative use only

 For administrative use only

-Written by: Job title: Date:
+Written by: Date:

+Job title:

+Job title.

 Names of team investigating:

+· ····································

-Reviewed by: Job title: Date:
+Reviewed by: Date:

+Job title:

+• • • • • • • • • • • • • • • • • • • •

-Why did the unsafe conditions exist/ why did they occur?
-Were there unsafe acts or conditions reported prior to the incident?
-Have there been similar incidents or near misses prior to this one?
+Why did the unsafe conditions exist/ why did they

+occur?
+Were there unsafe acts or conditions reported

+prior to the incident?
+Have there been similar incident S

+or near misses prior to this one?